v0ll/Armstrong-Numbers/README.md

 Write program that reads a sequence of numbers, one number per line, from the file `numbers.txt`; and:
 1) Prints the number of armstrong number found on `numbers.txt` to the terminal.
-2) Prints the armstrong numbers to the tarminal.
+2) Prints the armstrong numbers to the terminal.

-Bonus: create a new `armstrong.txt` and write the armstrong numbers in that file, same format.

 An example of `numbers.txt`: